lpomfrey/django-staticpreprocessor/README.rst

 templates before deploying and running `collectstatic`, you may want to use this.

-Documentation and tests coming soon.
+Documentation is on `ReadTheDocs <https://django-staticpreprocessor.readthedocs.org/en/latest/>`_.